 Food = Fun

 Dinner time training can be as creative and varied as you like.
 Maybe you work on husbandry activities eg practising putting the lead, collar, harness on calmly or nail clipping or grooming.
 Perhaps you work on refining a behaviour eg building your dog’s ‘stay’ or ‘drop’ or lead walking skills; You could even practise a chill-out activity like ‘go to your mat’.
 Or perhaps work your dog’s nose with some Scentwork games.
-Here are 11 ways to make meal times count:
+Here’s how:

 - Snuffle Bowl – Turn a washing-up bowl (or cardboard box) into an enriching, sensory adventure for Fido.
 Click the link to learn ‘How’.

 - Muffin Tray challenge – Look how many skills your dog learns with game: Scentwork, dexterity, retrieve, dropping the ball precisely into a slot, calm play.

 - Tricks – Put that in the bin please!

 - More Tricks – Leg Weave, Walk On My Feet, Basket Ball